expothecary/geo_sql/README.md

 ## Acknowledgements

-This library began as a fork of the excellent `geo_postgis`, which the author has used for many years.
-A big thank-you to felt.com for maintaining that library.
+This library began as a fork of the excellent `geo_postgis`, which the author has used for many years, before growing into something rather larger.
+A big thank-you to felt.com for maintaining that library over the course of many years.

-Unfortunately, `geo-postgis` is both PostGIS-specific (as the name correctly implies), supports functions found in older versions (e.g. pre v3), and is incomplete in its coverage of GIS functions.
-All of this makes sense within the context of that project, where backwards compatibility and pragmatic coverage of the SQL/MM specification and non-standard functions keeps the codebase lean.

-This library came into being to scratch the author's itch for a GIS library that isn't constrainted by legacy commitments, can be used with other databases such as SQLite, and which provides high-level features such as easy generation of Mapbox vector tiles.
-The path there can be traced through the `geo-postgis` codebase, however, and that deserves acknowledgement and gratitude.